Frequently Asked Questions

 For home swim meets, swimmers are generally required to check in at the pool at 5:40AM.
 Upon arrival at the pool, swimmers (or the parents of younger swimmers) should immediately locate their age group Tent Parent to notify him/her of your presence at the meet.
 Swimmers should arrive at the meet ready for warm up, with caps and goggles on, and a desire to swim fast.
 Always check the Meets page for up-to-date information.

 Some away meets begin at 7:30AM and others at 8:00AM, with check-in time being anywhere from 30 minutes to an hour before that.
 Again, always check the Meets page for up-to-date information.
 Back to Top

 The first thing you should do upon arrival at any meet is check in with each of your swimmers' tent parents to let them know your swimmers are present at the meet.
 Get your swimmer(s) set up in their tent area and grab yourself a spot somewhere in the area.
 It is important to bring your own chair since there are not a lot of chairs available at the pools.
 If you have not already marked your swimmer's arm with their event, heat and lane number now is a good time to do this.
 (Ask your tent parent if you need help with this.)
-Wait for the announcer to call your swimmer's age group for warm up.
+Wait for the announcer or coach to call your swimmer's age group for warm up.

 For other helpful information about what to expect/bring/do at swim meets, see the right side-bar on this page.
 Back to Top

 The day before each meet be sure to check the Meets page.
 There, you will be able to download and print a session report (a list of all events for a meet) and a heat sheet.
 Heat sheets are like a meet's "program."
 They list the details of each event, including approximately what time an event will be held, the names of the swimmers in each heat of an event, and which lanes they will swim in.